 - a.
-Revise the R5 zoning district (three and four residential units) to allow up to three units to be built on a standard size lot (less than $800 \text{ m}^2$ ), four units on larger lots (greater than $800 \text{ m}^2$ ) and higher densities for assemblies of 2 or 3 lots. - For lots less than 800 m, this may include a triplex, duplex with a coach house, or principal dwelling with a secondary suite and coach house (as per Policy 2.1). - For lots greater than 800 m, this could include up to four units in a variety of configurations, such as pocket or courtyard housing, a fourplex, or a triplex with a coach house. - For lots greater than 1500 m, a townhouse development could be permitted as per the R7 zoning district.
+Revise the R5 zoning district (three and four residential units) to allow up to three units to be built on a standard size lot (less than 800 m^2), four units on larger lots (greater than 800 m^2) and higher densities for assemblies of 2 or 3 lots. - For lots less than 800 m2, this may include a triplex, duplex with a coach house, or principal dwelling with a secondary suite and coach house (as per Policy 2.1). - For lots greater than 800 m2, this could include up to four units in a variety of configurations, such as pocket or courtyard housing, a fourplex, or a triplex with a coach house. - For lots greater than 1500 m2, a townhouse development could be permitted as per the R7 zoning district.